Affordable Care Act: Proposed changes in 2024

 Donald Trump, who has historically opposed the ACA, said during the 2024 United States presidential debates that he had "concepts of a plan" to modify or scrap it.
 JD Vance has said that Trump intends to allow insurance companies to discriminate against people with preexisting conditions or disability, with subsidized insurance replaced with private insurance.
-Kamala Harris said she would "maintain and grow" the ACA.
+Kamala Harris said during her 2024 campaign that she would "maintain and grow" the ACA.

-Federal government shutdown 2025
+2025 federal government shutdown

-During the 2025 federal government shutdown, the Affordable Care Act once again became a focal point of partisan disagreement.
+During the 2025 federal government shutdown, the ACA once again became a focal point of partisan disagreement.
 On November 8–9, 2025, as the shutdown reached its 39th day, President Donald Trump urged Senate Republicans to redirect federal funds used for ACA insurance subsidies toward direct cash payments to individuals, framing the proposal as a strategy to resolve the budgetary impasse.
-Several Republican senators expressed openness to considering the idea, while Democrats rejected it.
+Several Republican senators expressed openness to the idea; Democrats rejected it.
 Analysts noted that the proposal lacked the bipartisan support necessary to reopen the federal government.
 Contemporary reports described the dispute over the ACA's subsidy structure as one of the key issues contributing to the protracted shutdown.
+Trump said he believed the law will expire once its tax credit is eliminated and not renewed.

-The disagreement focused on whether to continue the enhanced premium tax credits expanded under previous legislation, including the American Rescue Plan, which lowered the portion of health insurance costs paid by consumers.
-Observers noted that if these subsidies were allowed to expire, many individuals could face significant premium increases, potentially more than doubling for some enrollees.
+The disagreement focused on whether to continue the enhanced premium tax credits expanded under previous legislation, including the American Rescue Plan, which lowered the portion of health insurance costs consumers pay.
+Observers noted that if these subsidies expired, many individuals could face significant premium increases, potentially more than doubling for some enrollees.
 This raised concerns about decreased enrollment in the ACA marketplaces, especially among individuals who previously received little or no subsidy.

-In addition to the impacts on consumers, small businesses and self-employed individuals relying on ACA marketplace plans faced potential financial strain.
+In addition to the effects on consumers, small businesses and self-employed individuals relying on ACA marketplace plans faced potential financial strain.
 Reports also highlighted that certain federal health agency employees were furloughed during the shutdown, temporarily affecting the oversight and administration of health programs.
 The debate over ACA funding illustrated how federal budget impasses can have immediate effects on both insurance markets and the delivery of health services.